sky-chaser-high/adobe-illustrator-scripts/README.md

 ![Align In Center Of Space](images/alignInCenterOfSpace.png)

 ### Usage
-Select objects, and run this script.
+Select three or more objects, and run this script.
 The position of alignment depends on the reference point.

 > [!NOTE]
-> The space excludes the stroke width.
+> Include or exclude the stroke width depends on the Align panel menu > Use Preview Bounds.
 > Select at least three objects.

 ### Requirements